 He knew exactly what he was doing, but he didn’t expect such results.
 The number of clicks rose immensely and the beta waiting list increased from 5000 to 75000 overnight.

 You may have not bought something from Amazon, but you have surely searched the products or viewed the page at least once.
 Jeff Bezos, the founder, had an idea to create “the everything store” but starting all-in like that is a risk he didn’t want to take.

-By now we have learnt what it takes to make a profitable product, starting with something small but specific.
+By now we have learned what it takes to make a profitable product, starting with something small but specific.
 Bezos started with the bookstore, a great minimum viable product.
 Easy to buy, easy to ship, not a big investment for the consumer.

 A countless number of iterations and improvements led it to where it is today.

 Back in 2010, the so-called ‘UberCab’ – the beta version of today’s Uber, started as a simple mobile interface intended for the founders and their close friends.